randy3k/radian/README.md

-# rice: 🍚 A 21 century R console
+# rtifact: 🍚 A 21 century R console

-_rice_ is a modern command line interface to the R program.
+_rtifact_ is a modern command line interface to the R program.
 It replaces the use of the default R console, in the sense like what `ipython` does in the `python` ecosystem.
-Actually, `rice` and `ipython` are based on the same library `prompt-toolkit`.
+Actually, `rtifact` and `ipython` are based on the same library `prompt-toolkit`.

-_rice_ is still under active development, any feedbacks will be welcome.
+_rtifact_ is still under active development, any feedbacks will be welcome.
 Users should also use it at their own risks

 <img width="600px" src="https://user-images.githubusercontent.com/1690993/30728530-b5e9eb5c-9f26-11e7-8453-73a2e880c9de.png"></img>